Things you should know from Dennis Lowery, founder

 - I’m based in Florida, travel as may be required for projects, and have clients across America and internationally.
 I’ve traveled to 48 of the United States and 36 countries (with more to come) and visited several World Heritage Sites of special cultural, historical or physical significance.

 - I’ve worked with four clients whose native language is other than English.
 This poses special challenges to writers and ghostwriters, but again, breadth of experience helps: I turned their stories into readable and compelling books.

 - I’ve given talks across the United States and internationally in Toronto, London, and in Muscat, Oman on writing, publishing, and the importance and impact of stories on individuals and cultures.

-- I’m a veteran of the United States Navy, a member of the Military Writers Society of America, the Historical Novel Society, and The Authors Guild, and the National Association of Independent Writers & Editors.
+- I’m a veteran of the United States Navy, a member of the Military Writers Society of America, the Historical Novel Society, The Authors Guild, and the National Association of Independent Writers & Editors.

 What you want to do to make your book reality is not an unusual approach.
 According to a New York Times article, “On any given week, up to half of the books or more on any nonfiction bestseller list are written, or the author was assisted, by someone other than the prominent name shown on the book (the author).”
 This is also becoming increasingly so for many novels and works of fiction (I have ghostwritten several for clients).
 The reason is simple.
 Not everyone has the time to sit down and write a book.
 And not every person with great experience, knowledge, information, and stories to share is a skilled writer or experienced in taking all the pieces and putting them into a cohesive and congruent narrative.
 That’s where a ghostwriter, such as me, comes in.